 We ate at a true fast food place called Goody’s Burger.
 It was right by our apartment so convenience is the excuse I’ll use, but I think that meal will go down as our one real mistake.
 Every other time we did something wrong, it led somewhere positive.
 This only led to darkness.

 After that we slept.
 When we awoke it was night.
-Joe’s down time hadn’t been a complete waste, he’d located a darts bar somewhere northeast of us.
+Joe found a darts bar somewhere northeast of us.
 We got dressed and headed out into the Athens moonlight.

 We chatted with Christos a little bit about darts.
 He asked us if we were from Greece and told us we looked mediterranean.
 Definitely a compliment.
 On the bulletin board hung some dart postings.